-Early spelling of the word "culture," appeared in the 12th century.
-It referred to a "cultivated land," according to the Dictionary of the French Academy.
+What is Culture!
+The word colture, early spelling of the word culture, appeared in the 12th century.
+It then referred to a "cultivated land," according to the Dictionary of the French Academy.
 With the passing of time, this definition changed.
 We might say today that it is a social behavior which determines the practices, and even identity, of a society.
 This concept includes the following elements: rites, habits, customs, etc. Well, dear children, which customs give a good definition of your culture?
-(Give the children time to answer.)
+(Give the children time to answer).
 Daniel grew up in a Jewish family.
 Therefore, he also had his own culture.
-Let us see where it started, and what influence it had on his life.
+Let us see where it started, and what influence it had on his life only food that was fit for human consumption (pure), and avoided food that was not (impure); he celebrated the Sabbath; he had an active life of prayer in all situations.
+All this was linked with the worship of the true God.
+Since he was a child in Israel, Daniel had been instructed about Yahweh through the sanctuary services.
+Yet if we want to know when it all began, we must go back to Creation.
+What did God want to establish so specially for man in Genesis 2?
+May there exist a culture willed by God?